UniMath/agda-unimath/src/structured-types/morphisms-h-spaces.lagda.md

       ( μf)
 ```

-### The predicate of preserving the coherence between unit laws
+### The predicate of preserving H-space structure on a pointed type

 ```agda
 module _